 Keeping the number of sections you use to a minimum will help with reducing file size.
-Only start a new row if you need a different a different column layout.
+Only start a new row if you need a different column layout.

 Padding types - Knak allows you to set padding on a piece of content (text, image etc) and also on the row or column it's placed in.
 Using either type is fine, we recommend using the same type throughout your email to make editing simpler.

 Padding consistency - Using the same padding on each side of an object will ensure it looks good on mobile as well as desktop.
 Uneven padding might not work so well when stacked for mobile.